robouden/Elecrow-7-Inch-Display-WZ8048C070/README.md

 # Elecrow-7-Inch-Display-WZ8048C070
 Basic Programming of Elecrow 7 Inch Display ( WZ8048C070 Wizee-ESP33 ) with PlatformIO

-The supplier claims compatibility with LVGL .
+The display is compatible with LVGL .
 They provide a demo application that is delivered with the display, and a [tutorial](https://www.elecrow.com/wiki/images/5/5b/Tutorial-WZ8048C070.pdf) on how to compile and upload it to the display.
 They are using the [GFX Library for Arduino](https://github.com/moononournation/Arduino_GFX) by moonournation, the [TAMC_GT911](https://github.com/TAMCTec/gt911-arduino) library for the touch screen and [the LVGL (Light and Versatile Graphics Library](https://lvgl.io/) for the GUI.
 LVGL is certainly powerful, but requires quite a bit of design work using their "SquareLine" GUI designer tool

 An simpler path, is to just use a graphics library and do the graphics yourself.
 I have done this, and am just using [Lovyan GFX](https://github.com/lovyan03/LovyanGFX).
 There is some english [Documentation](https://lovyangfx.readthedocs.io/en/master/), however not going into too much detail.